ecnepsnai/logtic/README.md

 Log files can be rotated using the provided rotate method.

-Logtic is optimized for Linux & Unix environments but offers limited support for Windows.

 # Usage & Examples

 **For more examples please refer to the official [documentation](https://pkg.go.dev/github.com/ecnepsnai/logtic)**